First-Principles Theory of Five- and Six-Phonon Scatterings

 However, temperature dependence alone cannot explain why 5ph and 6ph scatterings are substantially stronger in BaO than in MgO, particularly given that both materials adopt the same crystal structure and exhibit similar chemistries.
 The significantly enhanced 5ph and 6ph scatterings observed in BaO at room temperature can be quantified by computing the ratio of mode-averaged 5ph and 6ph scattering rates between MgO and BaO, respectively, as shown in Fig.~\ref{fig:ana}(b).
 The results reveal that 5ph scattering in BaO is more than one order of magnitude stronger than in MgO, while 6ph scattering is more than two orders of magnitude stronger than in MgO.

-To explore the underlying physical origin, we analyze and derive approximated forms of Eq.~(\ref{eq:g5ph}) and (\ref{eq:g6ph}) considering only IFCs, simplifying the formula by noting that (1) $|V^{(n)}|^2 \propto ||\Phi^{(n)}||^2/\omega^n$, (2) $n \propto k_{\rm B}T/(\hbar\omega)$, and (3) $\omega \propto ||\Phi^{(n)}||^{1/2}$.
+To explore the underlying physical origin, we analyze and derive approximated forms of Eq.~(\ref{eq:g5ph}) and (\ref{eq:g6ph}), i.e., $\gamma_{(n)\rm ph} \propto ||\Phi^{(n)}||^2/||\Phi^{(2)}||^{(n-1/2)}$, using only various orders of IFCs ($\Phi^{(n)}$) and simplifying the formula by noting (1) $|V^{(n)}|^2 \propto ||\Phi^{(n)}||^2/\omega^n$, (2) $n \propto k_{\rm B}T/(\hbar\omega)$, and (3) $\omega \propto ||\Phi^{(2)}||^{1/2}$.
 The estimated ratio of 5ph and 6ph scattering between MgO and BaO is shown in Fig.~\ref{fig:ana}(c).
-Surprisingly, we find that our estimation semi-quantitatively agrees with the Fig.~\ref{fig:ana}(b), revealing the dominant role of IFCs in shaping the relative strength of 5ph and 6ph scatterings.
+We find that our estimation semi-quantitatively agrees with Fig.~\ref{fig:ana}(b), revealing the dominant role of IFCs in shaping the relative strength of 5ph and 6ph scatterings.
 We note that our goal here is not to achieve quantitative accuracy, as we have adopted several drastic approximations, such as neglecting the scattering phase space arising from phonon band topology and the detailed spatial distribution of IFCs.
-These results demonstrate that the simple ratio of IFCs might be used to rapidly screen the importance of 5ph and 6ph scatterings, for example, across all rocksalt and zincblende compounds~\cite{rczbprx}.
+These results demonstrate that the simple ratio of IFCs provides a promising framework for efficiently assessing the significance of 5ph and 6ph scatterings, for example, across all rocksalt and zincblende compounds~\cite{rczbprx}.

-To illustrate the critical role of harmonic IFCs in shaping the scattering rates, we also plot the scattering phase space by assuming $|V|=1$ in Eq.~(\ref{eq:g5ph}) and ~(\ref{eq:g6ph}) at 300~K, as shown in Fig.~\ref{fig:ana}(d).
-We find the scattering phase space for 5ph and 6ph processes in BaO is exceptionally large compared to Si and MgO.
+To illustrate the critical role of harmonic IFCs in determining the scattering rates, we also plot the scattering phase space by assuming $|V|=1$ in Eq.~(\ref{eq:g5ph}) and ~(\ref{eq:g6ph}) at 300~K, as shown in Fig.~\ref{fig:ana}(d).
+We find the scattering phase spaces associated with 5ph and 6ph processes in BaO are exceptionally large compared to Si and MgO.
 Additionally, 5ph and 6ph phase spaces are comparable in BaO, while they differ by orders of magnitudes in Si and MgO.
-Overall, the scattering phase space decreases with increasing Debye temperature.
+Overall, the scattering phase space increases with decreasing Debye temperature, implying that stronger higher-order scattering is more likely to occur in softened lattice with weak harmonic interactions.